audrey-g37/Audrey-Portfolio-React/README.md

 ## Description

-My portfolio is used to promote information about myself and my work to anyone who views it, such as new employers.
+My portfolio is used to promote information about my work to anyone who views it, such as new employers.
 I have included navigation links in the top section which render corresponding data to the single-page html.

 ## Assets